 Opening A French Business Bank Account

 When setting up and registering your company in France, one of the first and most essential tasks to get your business off the ground is to open up a French bank account.
 This sounds like an easy procedure but French administrations makes it strict.
 Luckily for our clients and thanks to our knowledge and experience of local banking regulations, we reduce the frustration and struggle in opening a French bank account for foreign investors and entrepreneurs.

-With our strong relationships with major French banking groups such as CIC, HSBC and BNP PARIBAS, our bilingual experts can guide you through the process – making sure you have all the required documentation and setting up appointments so that delays are kept to the minimum.
+With our strong relationships with major French banking groups, our bilingual experts can guide you through the process – making sure you have all the required documentation and setting up appointments so that delays are kept to the minimum.
 We take care of all the paperwork involved in setting up a business bank account and are on hand to answer any questions to make sure our clients progress as quickly and successfully as possible through the system.
 And with our banking contacts we can negotiate a low minimum turnover threshold for your business account.